 The biggest factor in the experience for a tablet PC is going to be the operating system.
 It is the basis for the whole experience including the interface gestures, application support and even what features a device can actually support.
 In particular, selecting a tablet with a specific operating system will essentially tie you to a specific platform just as if you selected a Windows or Mac based PC but even that is more flexible than the tablets are currently.

-There are currently four major operating systems that are either available now for tablet PCs.
+There are currently three major operating systems that are available now for tablet PCs.
 Each of them has their own strength and weaknesses.
 Below, I will touch on each of them and why you may want to choose or avoid them.

-Microsoft Windows 8/RT - Microsoft has released Windows 8 which is their new all encompassing computing operating system for tablets, laptops and desktop.
+Microsoft Windows 8/RT - Microsoft Windows 8 is the company's new all encompassing computing operating system for tablets, laptops and desktop.
 The release is a bit more complicated though as there will be two versions, one for traditional x86 that uses the standard OS and a special Windows RT for the more common ARM based tablet hardware.
 The ARM version of the OS will have more restrictions on it which may limit the functionality for many buyers.
+The advantage here is that the user experience is essentially the same between ones desktop and tablet.
+The downside is that it is very different from previous versions of Windows which makes it a bit more difficult for some to use.
+With the upcoming release of Windows 8.1, Microsoft hopes to correct some of the more confusing user interface issues.

 Application stores are the primary means that consumers will be acquiring and even installing software onto their tablet PCs.
 This is something that should be considered before buying a tablet as the experience and software available to each has very specific implications to the tablet PC.
 In most cases, the application store for the device will be operated by the company that developed the operating system for the tablet.
 There are a couple of exceptions to this.

 Those using an Android based device will have the choice of multiple application stores to use.
 There is the standard Google Play that is operated by Google.
-In addition to this, there are various application stores run by third parties including Amazon's Appstore for Android, various stores run by the hardware manufacturers of the devices and even third party stores.
+In addition to this, there are various application stores run by third parties including Amazon's Appstore for Android which also doubles as the store for the Amazon Kindle, various stores run by the hardware manufacturers of the devices and even third party stores.
 This is great for opening up competition in terms of pricing for applications but it can make it more difficult to find applications and can raise security concerns if you are not sure who is actually running the store.

 Owners of the BlackBerry PlayBook now can run some Android applications with the version 2.0 software.
 This means that in addition to BlackBerry App World, the tablet will also be able to access select Android applications that have been certified.
 The applications have to be repackaged by the developer.
 It is possible to sideload applications as well but it isn't an easy process.